credough/credo-login-signup-form/README.md

 ```

-Because of that, the layout got messed up and the sign-up form didn’t show up.
+Because of that, the layout got messed up and the sign-up form didn’t show up when cliking the **Sign Up**.
 Only the login form works in this version.

 ---